MichaelMutter/Bayesian-Models-Final-Project/README.md

 ---

-Together, these notebooks demonstrate hands-on experience in **Bayesian reasoning, probabilistic programming (PyMC), and data-driven decision-making**.
+Together, these notebooks demonstrate hands-on experience in **Bayesian rea**